novacoreai/NovaCore.AgentKit/README.md

 A: Not in same agent, but you can create multiple agents with different providers.

 **Q: How do I reduce costs?**
-A: Use `WithHistoryRetention()` to limit context size.
-For browser agents, use `MaxToolResults = 3-5` with `ToolResultStrategy.KeepRecent`.
-This can reduce token usage by 40-60%.
+A: Use `WithSummarization()` for long ChatAgent conversations and `WithToolResultFiltering()` for verbose tool outputs.
+For browser agents, set `KeepRecent = 1`.
+This can reduce token usage by 80-90%.

 **Q: Do checkpoints delete old messages?**
 A: No - full history stays in database.
 Checkpoints only affect what's sent to the LLM.